Proto-Arabic language: Evidence

 Old Arabic in the Nabataean script is first attested in the Negev desert in the 1st century BC, but it becomes more frequent in the region after the decline of Safaitic and Hismaic.
 From the 4th century AD, Old Arabic inscriptions are attested from Northern Syria to the Hejaz, in a script that is intermediate between cursive Nabataean and the Kufic script of Islamic times.

 Homeland

-Based on documentary evidence, one scholar writes that the urheimat of Proto-Arabic can be regarded as the frontier between northwest Arabia and the southern Levant.
+Based on documentary evidence, the urheimat of Proto-Arabic may be within the Syrian desert between northwest Arabia and the southern Levant.